LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/huds/creating-huds/status-hud.md

 ---
-description: Tutorial on how to create a STATUS HUD
+描述: Tutorial on how to create a STATUS HUD
 ---

 # Status HUD